hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

       <li>
         <span class="param">identity</span>
         <span class="param-flags">required</span>
         Base64 encoded EC2 instance identity document.
 This needs to be supplied along with 'signature' parameter.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">signature</span>
         <span class="param-flags">required</span>
         Base64 encoded SHA256 RSA signature of the instance identity document.
 This needs to be supplied along with 'identity' parameter.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">pkcs7</span>
         <span class="param-flags">required</span>
         PKCS7 signature of the identity document with all `\n` characters removed.
-Either this needs to be set *OR* both `identity` and `signature` needs to be set.
+        Either this needs to be set *OR* both `identity` and `signature` need to be set.
       </li>
     </ul>
     <ul>
       <li>
         <span class="param">nonce</span>
         <span class="param-flags">optional</span>
         The nonce to be used for subsequent login requests.
 If this parameter is not specified at all and if reauthentication is allowed, then the backend will generate a random nonce, attaches it to the instance's identity-whitelist entry and returns the nonce back as part of auth metadata.
 This value should be used with further login requests, to establish client authenticity.
 Clients can choose to set a custom nonce if preferred, in which case, it is recommended that clients provide a strong nonce.
 If a nonce is provided but with an empty value, it indicates intent to disable reauthentication.
 Note that, when `disallow_reauthentication` option is enabled on either the role or the role tag, the `nonce` holds no significance.
       </li>
     </ul>
   </dd>